mmontes11/micro-ecommerce/README.md

-# microfrontends-poc
+# micro-ecommerce
-Basic architecture based on microfrontends
+Ecommerce platform based on microservices and microfrontends architecture